bcowdery/boxstarter/README.md

 START http://boxstarter.org/package/nr/url?https://github?https://raw.githubusercontent.com/geotracsystems/boxstarter/master/roles/Devenv.ps1
 ```

 *You can use any browser that supports "Click Once" applications.
-This is limited to IE unless you add extensions to (Chrome)[https://chrome.google.com/webstore/detail/clickonce-for-google-chro/eeifaoomkminpbeebjdmdojbhmagnncl?hl=en] and (Firefox)[https://addons.mozilla.org/en-us/firefox/addon/microsoft-net-framework-assist/].
-You can also use either the Command Line or a Powershell console, both using the same command as long as IE is your default browser.*
+This is limited to IE unless you add extensions to [Chrome](https://chrome.google.com/webstore/detail/clickonce-for-google-chro/kekahkplibinaibelipdcikofmedafmb) and [Firefox](https://addons.mozilla.org/en-us/firefox/addon/fxclickonce/).
+You can also use the Command Line or a Powershell console, both using the same command as long as IE is your default browser.
+This is rarely an issue as IE is the most common default on new machines anyways.*

 ### Command Line